Class includes six commitments from Pennsylvania, one from New York and one from Virginia

 Ackman posts Big Ten record, places fifth in the 200 freestyle

-Tim Murphy is in his second season as the head coach of the Nittany Lion men's and women's swimming and diving programs in 2014.
+Tim Murphy is in his second season as the head coach of the Nittany Lion men's and women's swimming and diving programs.
+Murphy came to Penn State on August 12, 2013 after spending the previous 15 seasons as Harvard's men's head coach.
+He is the seventh coach in men's history and the fifth coach for the women's program.

-In his first season, Murphy led both the men's and women's programs to top-20 finishes at the 2014 NCAA Championships and top-five finishes at the Big Ten Championships, marking one of the most successful seasons in school history for either program.
+In his first season, Murphy led both the men's and women's programs to Top 20 finishes at the 2014 NCAA Championships and Top 5 finishes at the Big Ten Championships, marking one of the most successful seasons in school history for either program.

 The Blue and White also saw great success at the conference level, placing fifth on the men's side and third on the women's side at the Big Ten Championships.
 Ryan paced the men's team, claiming gold in the 100 freestyle and 100 backstroke to earn the title of Swimmer of the Big Ten Championships.
 Ackman and senior Mackenzie Powers led the charge for the women with each taking home gold in one individual event and combining for five podium appearances.